-This implies that regardless of its medium, UX Design encompasses any and all interactions between a potential or active customer and a company.
-As a scientific process it could be applied to anything, street lamps, cars, Ikea shelving and so on.
+This implies that regardless of its medium, UX design encompasses any and all interactions between a potential or active customer and a company.
+As a scientific process, UX design could be applied to anything - street lamps, cars, Ikea shelving and so on.

 So part marketer, part designer, part project manager; the UX role is complex, challenging and multi-faceted.
 You see that iteration of the product, as connected to analysis or testing is indeed mentioned twice, but in reality you would put it in between every other item on the list.
 Ultimately the aim is to connect business goals to user’s needs through a process of testing and refinement to that which satisfies both sides of the relationship.

 - User experience design is the process of development and improvement of quality interaction between a user and all facets of a company.

 - User experience design is responsible for being hands on with the process of research, testing, development, content, and prototyping to test for quality results.

 - User experience design is in theory a non-digital (cognitive science) practice, but used and defined predominantly by digital industries.

 The lesson to be learned here, is that if you’re interested in sociology, in cognitive science, in people and in great products, user experience is a good place to be; but if you understand those principles, and are more visually inclined, you might look at its brother-in-arms: UI design.

 Want to know more about me and this post?
 Check out this video we put together with even more info for our readers on what being a UX or UI Designer really means.
 You get to see my lovely face too.
 Let me know what you think!